tower120/hi_sparse_bitset/README.md

 ## Performance

 It is faster than hashsets and pure bitsets for all inter-bitset operations and all cases in orders of magnitude.
 It is even faster than hibitset.
 See benchmarks.

 ### Against `hibitset`

-Despite the fact that `hi_sparse_bitset` have layer of indirection for accessing each level, it is faster (sometimes significantly) then `hibitset` for all operations.
+Despite the fact that `hi_sparse_bitset` have layer of indirection for accessing each level, it is faster (sometimes significantly) than `hibitset` for all operations.

 On top of that, it is also **algorithmically** faster than `hibitset` in non-intersection inter-bitset operations due to caching iterator, which can skip bitsets with empty level1 blocks.

 ### Against `roaring`